Whatsapp Icon

 How is male breast cancer diagnosed?

 Diagnosis often starts with a physical exam followed by imaging tests (such as mammograms and ultrasounds) and a biopsy if necessary.
-Blood tests may also be used alongside to screen for markers indicating cancer.
+Blood tests may also be used to screen for markers indicating cancer.

 What are the treatment options for male breast cancer?